akshaygelani/akshaygelani/README.md

 ➡ I'm a 2021 B.Tech (I.T) Graduate From Charotar University of Science and Technology

-➡ At present, working as an Associate Software Engineer at Advanced and have 3.5+ year of experience
+➡ At present, working as an Software Engineer at OneAdvanced and have 3.5+ year of experience

-➡ My experience includes working on frontend and backend tech stacks, such as Ruby on Rails, Node js and JavaScript.
-I'm open to any tech stack and SDE 1 Roles
+➡ My experience includes working on frontend and backend tech stacks, such as Node Js, JavaScript, React, Platfrom Services(KeyCloak), JavaScript.
+I'm open to any tech stack and SDE 1/2 Roles

-👩‍💻 <b>Skills :</b> Data Structures & Algorithms, Problem Solving, Java, JavaScript, Node js, Ruby on Rails, Ruby, React Js, Cypress and Mobile App Development.
+👩‍💻 <b>Skills :</b> Data Structures & Algorithms, Problem Solving, Java, JavaScript, Node js, Ruby on Rails, Ruby, React Js, Cypress, Vitest, Jest.

 <h3 align="left">Connect with me:</h3>
 <p align="left">